 In general, the standard rate of VAT in Vietnam is set at 10%, however, the government passed a Covid relief bill to reduce VAT to 8% for the year 2022.
 As of January 2023, the standard rate of 10% will be reinstated.
 A 0%, 5% VAT rate, or VAT-exempted applies to specific industries that are considered high priority to the Vietnamese economy, such as IT and Tech related industries.

 There are two methods to calculate the VAT, the credit method and the direct method:

 - Credit method: VAT payable = output VAT – input VAT

 - Direct method: VAT payable = turnover x tax rate

+In Vietnam, any amount of overpaid VAT will be returned to the company from the government.
 Refunds of VAT in Vietnam are available only when taxpayers meet certain criteria:

-- Exporters in Vietnam with their VAT credits of more than VND 300 million for their export transactions
+- Exporters in Vietnam with VAT credits of more than VND 300 million for their export transactions

 - Companies using the credit method calculation with new projects that are in the pre-operation investment phases.
-The accumulated VAT credits have to be more than VND 300 million
+The accumulated VAT credits have to be more than VND 300 million.

 The government may also offer VAT refunds as a form of tax incentive for some companies such as oil and gas quarries, restructured enterprises, or certain exporters.
 For a complete guide to VAT returns, see our latest Q&A article.